 03:20 || 22:16

 They say if you get one clear day on a standard Antarctic cruise then you’re lucky.
 I’m feeling very lucky today, despite the disappointment of not getting to land on Deception Island, an Antarctic highlight and somewhere I’d really been looking forward to experiencing.
-That aside, clear skies, towering bergs, awesome wildlife (penguins, seals, & humpback whales) & stunning land & seascapes means today is just the latest day I’ll not be forgetting for a long time.
+That aside, clear skies, towering bergs, awesome wildlife (penguins, seals, & humpback whales) & stunning land & seascapes means today is just the latest day, following on from yesterday, that I’ll not be forgetting for a long time.

 Excursion Day Three & Four Itinerary Map